✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 • 🌐 Global Utility: Alternative variables (S/F, MAP-only) enable use across diverse resource settings while maintaining validity.

-• 🎓 Exam Readiness: Memorize threshold changes, understand special situations, distinguish descriptive from predictive scores.
+• 🎓 Exam Readiness: Understand conceptual changes, special situations, and distinguish descriptive from predictive scores.

 📚 References & Further reading